 The course will cover the principles, history, theory, and practice of public relations in business, organizations and agencies.
-The course will use case- method and campaign-planning approaches to analyze public relations programs.
+The course will use casemethod and campaign-planning approaches to analyze public relations programs.
 The course will also examine the responsibility of the public relations practitioner to management and to relevant publics, ethics of public relations practice, and the future of the field and career opportunities.

-COM 3303 Global Communication and Media Policy
+COM 3303 Global Communication and Media Policy 3 SCH Prerequisite: COM 1304, Junior classification

-The course examines the major issues in global communication through analyses of international news and information flows, media imports/exports, privatization, and globalization within communications industries, the various models of global media systems, and communication as a human right.
+The course examines the major issues in global communication through analyses of international news and information flows, media imports/ exports, privatization, and globalization within communications industries, the various models of global media systems, and communication as a human right.
 This course explores concepts such as nationalism, regionalism, globalization, and cultural identity.
 This course also provides a general introduction to key media policy debates.
 Students will learn how our media system is governed, ranging from the Internet and telecommunications to mainstream news and entertainment media.

-COM 3304 Alternative Media
+COM 3304 Alternative Media 3 SCH